 Diamond Jubilee Tea Salon at Fortnum & Mason

 Offering a relaxed but elegant afternoon tea experience, the Diamond Jubilee Tea Salon offers a large selection of single estate teas as well as their classic blends.
 Traditional finger sandwiches (the Coronation Chicken are my favourite) are served.
 Then tender scones arrive with your choice of jams or lemon curd.
-These are followed by pastries and a fantastic cake carriage.
-Gluten-free and Vegan afternoon teas are available.
+These are followed by pastries and a fantastic cake trolley.
+Gluten-free and vegan afternoon teas are available.

 The friendly staff at the Diamond Jubilee Tea Salon are generally happy to refill the serving plates with your favourite sandwiches or scones.
 This is a great place for tea with family and friends in a relaxed but elegant atmosphere.
 We went home with boxes of scones and pastries that were left over from our afternoon tea, along with a few extra complimentary slices of special cakes as well!